Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 Sell on unwanted goods...

-If you've been the victim of a hideous gift, great news!
-Earn some cash by selling it on eBay, Gumtree or a local Facebook group.
+If you've been the victim of a hideous gift, we've got good news!
+Earn cash by selling it on eBay, Gumtree or a local Facebook group.

 Expert Home Tips have a great blog post on how to sell your things on eBay.
 The extra cash will make a great contribution to your Christmas fund.

-You're not limited to selling old or unwanted gifts either.
-Make money from your unwanted CDs, DVDs, games, electronics and even your clothes, by selling them on sites like MusicMagpie and WeBuyBooks.
+Plus, make money from your unwanted CDs, DVDs, games, electronics and even your clothes, by selling them on sites like MusicMagpie and WeBuyBooks.
+Check out these top tips for buying & selling second-hand to get you started.

 ...or wrap them up as gifts